9 Battle-Tested Tactics to Create Unique Content

 Do future forecasts

 You can analyze current trends, emerging tech, and expert insights (depending on your niche) that you can use to show potential customers where your industry is headed.
+This can also involve analyzing search algorithms to see what kind of future-focused content search engines might favor.

 These results should always be tied back to your product or service.
 Essentially, showing customers that your solution is already aligned with where things are going.